-The fate of a small diesel fuel spill was estimated using NOAA's Automated Data Inquiry for Oil Spills (ADIOS) 2 model (NOAA, 2016a).
+The fate of a small diesel fuel spill of 3 bbl was estimated using WebGNOME, a publicly available oil spill trajectory and fate model developed by NOAA's Office of Response and Restoration (NOAA, 2022a).
 This model uses the physical properties of oils in its database to predict the rate of evaporation and dispersion over time as well as changes in the density, viscosity, and water content of the product spilled.
-It is estimated that more than 90% of a small diesel spill would evaporate or naturally disperse within 24 hours.
-Based on the results of the ADIOS 2 model, the area of diesel fuel on the sea surface would range from 1.2 to 12 ac (0.5 to 5 ha), depending on sea state and weather conditions.
+It is estimated that more than 90% of a small diesel spill would evaporate or naturally disperse within 24 hours (NOAA, 2022a).
+The area of diesel fuel on the sea surface would range from 1.2 to 12 ac (0.5 to 5 ha), depending on sea state and weather conditions.

-The project area is 178 miles (286 km) from the nearest shoreline (Louisiana).
+The WebGNOME results, coupled with spill trajectory information discussed in the following section for a large spill, indicate that a small fuel spill would not impact coastal or shoreline resources.
+The project area is 141 miles (227 km) from the nearest shoreline (Texas).
 Slicks from fuel spills are expected to persist for relatively short periods of time ranging from minutes (<1 bbl) to hours (<10 bbl) to a few days (10 to 1,000 bbl) and rapidly spread out, evaporate, and disperse into the water column (BOEM, 2012a).
 Because of the distance from shore of these potential spills and their lack of persistence, it is unlikely that a small diesel spill would make landfall prior to dissipation (BOEM, 2012a).

 Spill Response.
 In the unlikely event of a fuel spill, response equipment and trained personnel would be available to ensure that spill effects are localized and would result only in short-term, localized environmental consequences.
-EP Section 9b provides a detailed discussion of Shell's oil spill response plans.
+DOCD Section 9b provides a detailed discussion of Shell's oil spill response plans.